 LoopMe is a social media platform originally developed for scientific purposes at Chalmers University of Technology in Sweden.
+Users access the platform through an app on their smartphone or tablet, or through the web.
 The first version of the platform was used on entrepreneurship students at Chalmers in 2012.
-In 2014 the platform was spun out as a research based education technology startup placed in the regional business incubator Chalmers Innovation.
-Seven different assessment research studies have been conducted so far, using LoopMe as a data collection and analysis tool, investigating the impact of different kinds of entrepreneurial education on students of all ages, from primary education to higher education and adult education (for a summary, see Lackéus, 2017).
-LoopMe has so far been used by around 6000 users in Sweden, Norway, Denmark, France, Italy, Ireland, UK and Turkey.
-The LoopMe platform is currently available to the public at the website www.loopme.io, managed by the commercial software-as-a-service company Me Analytics AB employing five people.
+In 2014 the platform was spun out as a research based social enterprise within education technology, and placed in the regional technology business incubator Chalmers Innovation.
+Seven different research studies have been conducted so far, using LoopMe as a data collection and analysis tool, investigating the impact of different kinds of entrepreneurial education on students of all ages, from primary education to higher education and adult education (for a summary, see Lackéus, 2017).
+LoopMe has so far been used by around 12.000 registered users in Sweden, Norway, Denmark, France, Italy, Ireland, the UK and Turkey.
+The LoopMe platform is currently available for sign-up to the public at the website www.loopme.io, managed by the social enterprise Me Analytics AB, currently employing six people.
 The platform has a wide user base in Sweden and an emerging user base around Europe.
-The company is owned by the co-founders, by the employees and by three business angel investors.
-The build-up of the LoopMe platform was financed primarily through customers in need for scientific evaluation of their educational practices, but also through a small public loan and a minor business angel investment.
-The development cost has so far amounted to around 1 million USD spread out over four years.
+The build-up of the LoopMe platform was financed primarily through customers in need for scientific evaluation of their educational practices, but also through a small public loan and a minor social business angel investment.
+The development cost has so far amounted to around 1.5 million USD spread out over five years.